Flank/flank-dashboard/docs/18_security_audit_document.md

 - `Authenticated with Google and not allowed email domain user with not verified email`.

 The tests also cover invalid data input cases if the rule requires additional data validation.

+### Firebase Cloud Functions

+Metrics Web Application uses the [Firestore Cloud Functions](https://firebase.google.com/docs/firestore/extend-with-functions) to trigger the updates of the [`build_days` collection](#the-build_days-collection).
+The Functions itself do not store any data, and holds the logic for the `build_days` collection update.

+Let's review the two main cloud functions in a bit more details:

+#### `onBuildAdded`

+The following function creates a new document in the `build_days` collection once a new build is added to the `build` collection.

+#### `onBuildUpdated`

+This cloud function handles the updates of a document in the `build_days` collection in response to the status change of a specific build from the `build` collection.

 ### Firebase Key Protection